Your cart is currently empty!

 It seems impossible.
 Hey, if it was easy, it wouldn't be anorexia, or bulimia or binge-eating disorder in its restrictive phases.
 But there are many ways of making it much more possible than you think.
 You can hear me explain and demonstrate tips in my Bitesize audios, and I share every useful tool in my book.
 Also, check out my online workshops.

-You will find many tips and examples in Chapters 7 (‘How do you get your child to eat in spite of the eating disorder?), Chapter 8 (‘See the tools in action: mealtime scenarios’) and Chapter 9 (‘How to free your child of fears: exposure therapy’).
+You will find many tips and examples in Chapters 7 ('How do you get your child to eat (the bungee-jump analogy), Chapter 8 ('See the tools in action: mealtime scenarios') and Chapter 9 ('How to free your child of fears: exposure therapy').
 More below…

 Just give me a few tips: I need to feed my child right now!